Tell Me What You See – 2 of Swords

 The 2 of Swords is a good fit for “Tell Me What You See”.
 This card symbolizes a choice to be made, where we have to weigh our options.
 The card often appears in a reading when we’re struggling with a decision or when we’re not aware of the choices available to us.
 Many versions of this card show someone balancing two swords while blindfolded, unable to see what is right in front of them.
 Both the Moon overhead and the body of water behind her suggest using intuition to expand our awareness.
 If we gain peace of mind, the answer will be revealed from deep within ourselves.

-Listen closely and notice that the theme of the 2 of Swords is subtly depicted in the song’s arrangement.
+Listen closely to the song and notice how the theme of the 2 of Swords is subtly depicted in its arrangement.
 The first half of the verses vacillate between a line delivered in 2-part harmony and a line delivered by Paul alone.
 This interplay continuously reinforces that she has a choice: this or that, she can be with him or she can be alone.
 In the second half of the verses – beginning with the line “open up your eyyyyes now” – we hear him trying a different approach: both voices are in unison, signifying that the singer is being a bit more forceful in his attempt to get through to her.

 The verses reach a climax with the chorus, which is just the words of the title, delivered with dynamic emphasis and sung in dramatic harmony.
 He makes a strong case for them being together, but will she see it the same way?